MentaleZuflucht/fbi-bot-api/README.md

 **Database Initialization:**
 - Tables are created automatically on startup
 - Initial admin key is generated on first run
-- No manual migrations needed (Alembic is optional)

 ## 📚 API Endpoints